CSC207-UofT/course-project-bug-makers/phase0/specification.md

 ## Project Architecture

 - There are two user-oriented interfaces: GUI and CMD line interface.
-As we are going to store our user data remotely, our application involves the connection to MangoDB.
-Data from UofT Art&Sci API should be analyzed for querying course information.
+As we are going to store our user data remotely, our application involves a connection to MongoDB.
+Data from UofT Art&Sci API will be analyzed for querying course information.
 Here is our container diagram:

 ![CD](specification.assets/ContainerDiagram.jpg)